xianshenglu/blog/source/_posts/if-you-have-no-time-to-write-tests-i-d-recommend-trying-e2e-test.md

 **If you do have enough time, of course, you can cover more cases.
 In that case, I guess you're also required to write unit tests.**

-Anyway, based on my time budget and assumption, I'll demo how to cover the remaining test cases.

-Here's all the code for the above cases, less than 30 lines(including empty lines).
+Anyway, based on my time budget and assumption, I'll show you the code for the remaining test cases, less than 30 lines(including empty lines).

 ![Alt text](../images/if-you-have-no-time-to-write-tests-i-d-recommend-trying-e2e-test-image-8.png)